tidepod-d4g/resources/README.md

 - any papers you find relevant, Keshav and Nathan were looking at some during meeting!

 ## Data and Datasets
-- supplemental datasets along with scraped genius lyrics if you can think of any
-- e.g. any existing analyses of song lyrics, might provide insight into political affiliation

 - The Million Song Dataset (https://www.kaggle.com/sandyhe/songs-emotion)
 - Sing-a-Song (https://www.kaggle.com/devisangeetha/sing-a-song-lyrics-is-here)
 - Billboard 1945-2015 (https://www.kaggle.com/rakannimer/billboard-lyrics)